jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 ### Naming Style

-The naming format is also specifically chosen to make the `<inheritdoc/>` tags as unobtrusive as possible.
+The naming format is also specifically chosen to make the `<inheritdoc>` tags as unobtrusive as possible.

 Consider the follow docs only member called `_myprop`: